fastify/.github/SECURITY.md

 ### Vulnerabilities found outside this process

-⚠ The Fastify project does not support any reporting outside the HackerOne process.
+⚠ The Fastify project does not support any reporting outside the GitHub Security Advisory process described in this document.

 ## Handling vulnerability reports